linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 19.08.2022 (announcement)
+- A few new updates will be coming soon.
+- Stay tuned.

 ### 19.08.2022 (announcement Ples)
 - We are working on a redesign for **Ples** colors.